Non-uniqueness theory in sampled STFT phase retrieval: Abstract

 \section{Abstract}

-The reconstruction of a function from its spectrogram (i.e., the absolute value of its short-time Fourier transform) arises as a key problem in several important applications, including coherent diffraction imaging and audio processing.
-It is a classical result that for suitable windows any function can in principle be uniquely recovered up to a global phase factor from its spectrogram.
+The reconstruction of a function from its spectrogram (i.e., the absolute value of its short-time Fourier transform (STFT)) arises as a key problem in several important applications, including coherent diffraction imaging and audio processing.
+It is a classical result that for suitable windows any function can, in principle, be uniquely recovered up to a global phase factor from its spectrogram.
 However, for most practical applications only discrete samples -- typically from a lattice -- of the spectrogram are available.
-This raises the question of whether lattice samples of the spectrogram contain sufficient information to determine a function $f\in L^2(\mathbb{R}^d)$ up to a global phase factor.
-In recent work this question was answered in the negative for the case $d=1$, but the higher dimensional case has remained open.
-In the present paper, we show that the same non-identifiability result holds in arbitrary dimensions.
-Precisely, given any dimension $d$, any window function $g$ and any (symplectic or separable) lattice $\mathcal{L} \subseteq \mathbb{R}^d$ we construct pairs of functions $f,h\in L^2(\mathbb{R}^d)$ that do not agree up to a global phase factor, but whose spectrograms agree on $\mathcal{L}$.
-Our techniques are sufficiently flexible to produce counterexamples to unique recoverability under even more stringent assumptions: for example, if the window function is real-valued, the functions $f,h$ can even be chosen to satisfy $|f|=|h|$.
+This raises the question of whether lattice samples of the spectrogram contain sufficient information for determining a function $f\in L^2(\mathbb{R}^d)$ up to a global phase factor.
+In the present paper, we answer this question in the negative by providing general non-identifiability results which lead to a non-uniqueness theory for the sampled STFT phase retrieval problem.
+Precisely, given any dimension $d$, any window function $g$ and any (symplectic or separable) lattice $\mathcal{L} \subseteq \mathbb{R}^d$, we construct pairs of functions $f,h\in L^2(\mathbb{R}^d)$ that do not agree up to a global phase factor, but whose spectrograms agree on $\mathcal{L}$.
+Our techniques are sufficiently flexible to produce counterexamples to unique recoverability under even more stringent assumptions; for example, if the window function is real-valued, the functions $f,h$ can even be chosen to satisfy $|f|=|h|$.
 Our results thus reveal the non-existence of a critical sampling density in the absence of phase information, a property which is in stark contrast to uniqueness results in time-frequency analysis.

 \textbf{Keywords.} phase retrieval, sampling, lattice, time-frequency analysis, symplectic geometry, metaplectic operator, discretization

 \textbf{AMS subject classifications.} 42A38, 44A15, 94A12, 94A20